 Poo Poo Point lies on a shoulder of West Tiger Mountain, and a small knoll there is topped by a mast with a windsock.
 The knoll is only a few feet higher than the surrounding area, but it qualifies Poo Poo Point - if minimally - as one of West Tiger's summits.

-The Poo Poo Point Trail crosses the open route of a buried gas line, then climbs steadily up an old railroad grade through mixed deciduous and coniferous forest.
+Take the Poo Poo Point Trail, cross the route of a buried gas line, then climb steadily up an old railroad grade through mixed deciduous and coniferous forest.
 In early spring, look for trillium, bleeding heart, and yellow violets.
-Later in the summer, be alert for salmonberries or thimble berries.
+Later in the summer, be alert for salmonberries or thimbleberries.
 Throughout the year, hikers can enjoy the vigorous growth of ferns and the accumulations of moss on trees.

 The Point is a great spot to sit and enjoy the view and have a snack.
-There are two picnic tables, and there is a Clivus toilet.
+There are two picnic tables, and a CXT toilet open to the public.
 There is no regular water source at the Point.
 If your timing is right you may enjoy seeing a few paragliders soar off the steep northwestern face of the Point.

 The folksy name is a reference to the steam whistle sounds heard throughout the Tigers in the early days of logging.
-More recently (1970s) the area around Poo Poo Point was logged by its then owners, Weyerhaeuser Corporation.
+More recently (1970s) the area around Poo Poo Point was logged by the Weyerhaeuser Corporation.
 They even took the stumps!
-The result is a large clear area used now as a launching pad by paragliders who generally backpack their lightweight gear up the Chirico Trail, or sometimes arrive by minibus.
+The result is a large clear area used now as a launching pad by paragliders who generally backpack their lightweight gear up the Chirico Trail.
 The Point also offers a fine view northwest across Issaquah and Lake Sammamish toward Bellevue's downtown.
 To the west are Squak and Cougar Mountains, with a hint of Seattle's tallest buildings showing beyond.